Chern-Weil theory for Haefliger-singular foliations: Background

 corresponding to the functionals $\delta^{i}_{j}$ and $\Delta^{i}_{j}$ respectively, and denote by $\delta:=\delta_{s}+\delta_{o}$ and $\Delta:=\Delta_{s}+\Delta_{o}$ their respective decompositions into symmetric and antisymmetric components.

-Let $\RB[c_{1},\dots,c_{q}]_{q}$ denote the quotient of the polynomial algebra in symbols $c_{i}$ of degree $2i$ by the ideal of elements consisting of total degree greater than $2q$, and let $\Wedge(h_{1},h_{3},\dots,h_{l})$ denote the exterior algebra generated by symbols $h_{i}$ of degree $2i-1$, with $l$ the largest odd integer that is less than or equal to $q$.
+Let $\RB[c_{1},\dots,c_{q}]_{q}$ denote the quotient of the polynomial algebra generated by symbols $c_{i}$ of degree $2i$ by the ideal of elements of degree greater than $2q$, and let $\Wedge(h_{1},h_{3},\dots,h_{l})$ denote the exterior algebra generated by symbols $h_{i}$ of degree $2i-1$, with $l$ the largest odd integer that is less than or equal to $q$.
 Equip the graded-commutative algebra

 with the differential $\d$ defined by $\d c_{i} = 0$ for all $i$ and $\d h_{j} = c_{j}$ for all $j$ odd.
 Then by the results of \cite{gue}, $WO_{q}$ embeds as a differential graded subalgebra of $A^{*}(\af_{q})_{\O(q)}$ according to the formul\ae